• Responsible Tourism Management (MTMW1200-3002),

 Stakeholder thinking and service chain

-Tools for responsible tourism development in company, destination and national level (for example carbon footprint)
+Tools for responsible tourism development in company, destination and national level

 The most important laws and guidelines in tourism companies